DS3Lab/RosENet/README.md

 Postprocessing will transform the 3D images into a TFRecords format to be used as input for the neural networks.
 Training, evaluation and prediction have the usual meanings.

+Substeps in `preprocess` are cached.
+If some steps fail for some reason (usually faulty installations), the correct procedure after fixing the original problem is to clean the cached dataset.
+To do this, run `bash clear_dataset.sh <dataset>`, where `<dataset>` is the path to the dataset (i.e. `test_dataset`).

 ## Folder structure

 To ease the setup, there are some requirements to the structure of the inputs.